plforacle/heatwave-all/access-mds-sa-ha/access-mds-sa-ha.md

 - Some Experience with MySQL Shell
 - Must Complete Lab 3

-## Task 1: Oracle Database Development Tools Connections
+## Task 1: Set up Oracle Database Development Tools Connections

 In this lab, you will be guided through the following tasks:

 - Setup  Vault
 - Setup Secret
+- Create private endpoin
 - Create Connection
 - Create Bastion
-- Connect to MySQL Standalone DB System
-- Connect to MySQL Standalone HA System
-- Switchover and Connect to MySQL High Availability DB System

 1. USe Database Tools SQL Worksheet